 - To cook the dumplings, heat some oil in a skillet over medium high heat, add the dumplings flat side down and allow to brown.
 Once they are golden brown, add 1-2 cups of water and immediately cover to trap the steam in the pan.
 Allow to cook for 7-10 minutes, then remove the lid and allow the extra liquid to evaporate off.
 Serve with dipping sauce.

 - Alternatively, you can freeze the uncooked dumplings on a cookie sheet and move into freezer bags once they are solid.
-Cook straight from the freezer, no thawing required.
+Cook straight to the pan from the freezer, no thawing required.